 Barry J. Nidorf Juvenile Hall is a large juvenile detention facility located in Sylmar, CA, which a few miles south of Santa Clara.
 The facility, commonly known as Sylmar Juvenile Hall was named in honor of one of Los Angeles County’s Chief Probation Officers.
 Established back in the late 70’s, Sylmar Juvenile Hall underwent major development in the late 90’s that resulted in its current capacity to house approximately 700 juvenile detainees.

 The Barry J. Nidorf Juvenile Hall in Sylmar CA serves as a temporary holding facility for juvenile detainees during their court proceedings.
 Nidorf Juvenile Hall has a long standing reputation for a facility where abuse of juvenile inmates is a systemic problem.
-Numeros incident and allegations of abuse have surfaced over the years, making this one of the state most notorious juvenile facilities.
+Numerous incident and allegations of abuse have surfaced over the years, making this one of the state most notorious juvenile facilities.

 Contact Us About California Juvenile Detention Center Sex Abuse Lawsuits